PMP® Certification Bangalore - The Complete Guide

 Another place to get recommendations for training courses is PMI itself.
 The PMI Chapter in the city is very active with an up-to-date website.
 They often run project management training in Bangalore at the Royal Orchid Central Hotel.
 They also have a monthly training program that is designed specifically for local PMP aspirants called PMP Quest.
 This is run by volunteer trainers who are all experienced industry professionals and PMPs.

-As a member, you can also join their PM Footprints events, which take place every other Thursday.
+As a member, you can also join their PM Footprints events, which take place regularly.
 These evening networking events will give you the chance to meet local project management practitioners and other people in a similar situation to you, who want to study for and pass the PMP exam in the area.
 You could even form a study group together or ask one of the experienced project managers to coach you during your preparation for the exam.

 Access the Bangalore PMI Chapter website here.

 Regardless of whether you feel commercial project management training, a PMI Chapter course or online study is the best option for you, it’s important to recognize that you are more likely to achieve a successful outcome in the exam through a blend of learning methods.
 That means: